 Over-trimming your sails in light air will almost stop you near dead in the water.
-For light air sailing everything needs to be looser than usual, and you need to add twist and curve to sails for power.
+For light air sailing, everything needs to be looser than usual, and you need to add twist and curve to sails for power.
 Ease off sail controls all around and set your sails more for power than speed.

 Trimming for waves and chop

 To keep your boat moving forward in rougher water, you need to trim for power since the boat will have to keep accelerating back up to speed.
-So a little easing of the sails and increase in twist can help you keep the speed up as you bounce around.
+So a little easing of the sails and an increase in twist can help you keep the speed up as you bounce around.

 Controlling the Boat

 The scariest sensation for new sailors can be a fully powered-up boat.
-With breeze on and the sail trimmed in, the boat will dig in and sail fast.
+With the breeze on and the sail trimmed in, the boat will dig in and sail fast.
 But that feels on the edge of control sometimes, and it's not always comfortable.
 And it really can be on the edge of control in some conditions.
 So you need to know how to keep the boat in hand and comfortable.

 How do you slow down: de-powering sails